Knitter/seeddms-alt/README.md

 4. Various command line programms to convert files into text for indexing pdftotext, catdoc, xls2csv or scconvert, cat, id3 (optional, only needed for fulltext search)
+5. ImageMagic (the convert program) is needed for creating preview images
-5. The Zend Framework (version 1) (optional, only needed for fulltext search)
+6. The Zend Framework (version 1) (optional, only needed for fulltext search)
-6. The pear Log package
+7. The pear Log package
-7. The pear HTTP_WebDAV_Server package (optional, only need for webdav)
+8. The pear HTTP_WebDAV_Server package (optional, only need for webdav)

 BEFORE YOU START